A Guide to Driving to Mount Nebo: Jordan's Historic Christian Holy Site

-Mount Nebo is a mountain pass at an elevation of 817 meters (2680 feet) above the sea level, located in Jordan, an Arab kingdom in Western Asia.
-Known locally as Siyagha, Mount Nebo is the highest point in this part of the ancient kingdom of Moab.
+Mount Nebo is a mountain pass at an elevation of 680m (2,230ft) above the sea level, located in the Hashemite Kingdom of Jordan.
+Locally known as Siyagha, Mount Nebo is the highest point in this region of the ancient kingdom of Moab.

 Can I drive to the summit of Mount Nebo?